openstack-archive/dragonflow/doc/source/manual_deployment.rst

 Pub/Sub Driver
 --------------

-Dragonflow supports zeromq and redis.
-You need to change the configuration, for example, zeromq:
+Dragonflow supports etcd, redis and zeromq.
+You need to change the configuration, for example, etcd:

 /etc/neutron/dragonflow.ini: